EllieChen-Git/frontend-pricing-portal-ERN/README.md

 **Frontend**

 - **axios**: A promise based HTTP client similar to the Fetch API.
-- **bootstrap**: An open source toolkit for developing with HTML, CSS and JS.
+- **bootstrap**: An open source toolkit for developing with HTML, CSS and JavaScript.
 - **bootswatch**: An open source resource for Bootstrap themes.
 - **jquery**: A fast, feature-rich JavaScript library which makes JavaScript easier to use.
 - **popper.js**: A positioning engine.
 It calculates the position of an element to make it possible to position it near a given reference element.